WHERE EACH FREE TOOL HITS THE WALL

 Questions before you swap iVMS, DSS or EZStation

-Three reasons turn up again and again.
-First: they are Windows-only LAN tools - the moment a customer wants to watch their cameras from somewhere else, the installer is fighting routers, NAT and port-forwarding.
-Second: they are locked to one camera brand. iVMS-4200 only does Hikvision well, DSS Express only does Dahua, EZStation only does Uniview.
+Three reasons, every time.
+First, they are Windows-only local-network tools - the moment a customer wants to watch their cameras from somewhere else, the installer is fighting routers, NAT (the router's public-to-private address trick) and port-forwarding.
+Second, they are locked to one camera brand each: iVMS-4200 to Hikvision, DSS Express to Dahua, EZStation to Uniview.
 The customer that wants to add a different brand or move sites is stranded.
-Third: there is no business in it for the installer - no recurring revenue, just the install fee.
+Third, the vendor's commercial incentive sits on the paid Pro tier - the free tier accumulates feature clips, upgrade nags and slowing support as the vendor pushes customers upmarket, and the installer absorbs the unpaid support calls in between.

 Yes.
-TetherX supports 200+ manufacturers including Hikvision, Dahua, Uniview, Hanwha, Axis, Bosch, Avigilon, Pelco, Mobotix, Vivotek, i-PRO, and any ONVIF-compliant camera.
-The cameras already on site stay; we add a TetherBox gateway (or point them directly at TetherX cloud) and the customer gets cloud, multi-site and a single dashboard immediately.
+TetherX supports 1,000+ integrations including Hikvision, Dahua, Uniview, Hanwha, Axis, Bosch, Avigilon, Pelco, Mobotix, Vivotek, i-PRO, and any camera that speaks ONVIF (the open camera standard).
+The cameras already on site stay; we add a TetherBox at the site (software on an existing server or PC, or a dedicated unit from the range) and the customer gets cloud, multi-site and a single dashboard.
+The cameras themselves never talk to the Internet - the TetherBox is the only thing that does.

-TetherX itself is UK-built, not subject to NDAA covered-entity restrictions. iVMS-4200 and DSS Express are - federal contractors using them must migrate.
-TetherX supports the full NDAA-compliant camera ecosystem (Hanwha, Axis, Avigilon, Pelco, Bosch) and lets integrators migrate the management layer first then phase camera replacement over 12-36 months.
-See the dedicated NDAA migration page.
+TetherX itself is UK-built, not subject to NDAA covered-entity restrictions.
+Hikvision and Dahua hardware is - federal contractors and federally-funded sites running iVMS-4200 or DSS Express on covered cameras need a compliant path.
+TetherX supports the NDAA-compliant camera ecosystem (Hanwha, Axis, Avigilon, Pelco, Bosch) and lets integrators move the management layer first, ringfence the existing cameras behind a TetherBox, then phase camera replacement over 12-36 months where the rules require it.
+Full detail on the NDAA migration page.

 Yes.
 Integrators get a 30-day free trial with a TetherBox, full platform access and a dedicated onboarding contact.
 If you need more time (waiting on a customer site visit, longer pilot period, ARC integration testing) we extend trials on request - no card, no commitment.